CloudEngineHub/Magic-TryOn/README.md

 ## ✅ To-Do List for MagicTryOn Release
 - ✅ Release the source code
-- ✅ Release the inference demo and pretrained weights
+- ✅ Release the inference demo and 14B pretrained weights
 - ✅ Release the customized try-on utilities
-- [  ] Update Gradio App and MagicTryOn_1.3B weights
-- [  ] Release the testing scripts
-- [  ] Release the training scripts
+- ✅ Release the MagicTryOn-1.3B weights
-- [  ] Release the MagicTryOn_V2
+- [  ] Release the MagicTryOn-Turbo

 ## 😍 Installation